 “Where the hell are you from?” said an old Caymanian guy in red horns and a sequin cape.
 The Cayman Islands is a sophisticated place, but we couldn’t resist a visit to its kitschiest attraction on Hell’s Highway.
 Inside the Devil’s Hangout, the owner Ivan Farrington chatted us up before his display of flame T-shirts, hot sauces, trinkets emblazoned with “Go to Hell,” and most of the original décor from its 1987 opening.
 When I told him I was from Los Angeles, it was if I sent him a care-package of comedic material.
 “City of Angels?
 They only sell one-way tickets from that place…make yourself comfortable!”
-Listening to pun after pun, fine-tuned from thirty years of chatting with tourists and still delivered with utmost pride, it was impossible not to fall in love with this man—a local celebrity and embodiment of Caymankind hospitality.
+Listening to pun after pun, fine-tuned from thirty years of chatting with tourists and still delivered with utmost pride, it was impossible not to fall in love with this man—a local celebrity and embodiment of Caymankind hospitality, as we begin road tripping Grand Cayman.

 Missed our first post on the Cayman Islands?
 Read it here.